imarsman/gotail/README.md

 If you don't provide the file to compile the built app will be named whatever the directory from the repository is named.
-In this case the app would be compiled to be named `Ian-Challenge`.
+In this case the app would be compiled to be named `tail`.
+It might be best to call the compiled binary something like `gotail`.

 The app can be run without building by typing